Applications for the 2021 CalSEED program will start to be accepted soon.

 As California continues to promote clean energy and sustainable innovations, we must ensure that clean energy solutions address the interests and needs of underrepresented populations (including renters, low-income populations, rural communities and disadvantaged communities), and that these communities can fully participate in the benefits and opportunities of a clean energy economy.

-To this end, CalSEED is committed to increasing access to clean energy, energy efficiency, and energy storage technologies, reducing pollution burdens, providing economic opportunities, and reducing the need for Public Safety Power Shutoffs, particularly in vulnerable populations that face barriers accessing and affording technologies to cope with the power shutoffs.
+To this end, CalSEED is committed to increasing access to clean energy, energy efficiency, and energy storage technologies, reducing pollution burdens, providing economic opportunities, and reducing the need for Public Safety Power Shutoffs (PSPS), particularly for vulnerable populations that face barriers accessing and affording technologies to cope with the PSPS events.
 Social equity is a key component of this program.
 This includes job development, training, contracting, supplier diversity and economic development.

 You will be asked to identify how, when scaled, the proposed technology could: